 - First, find out when the last year you filed was and determine what years you should file to establish "compliance."
 Six years is considered "compliant" but some people file less than that and see if that satisfies the "system."

-- Find out If you qualify for the Foreign Earned Income Exemption (FEIE) which exempts income up to $104,100 from U.S. taxation (in 2018).
-You might also further reduce your exposure to taxes by using the Foreign Tax Credit (FTC) which gives you credit for any foreign taxes paid.
+- Find out If you qualify for the Foreign Earned Income Exclusion (FEIE) which exempts income up to $112,000 from U.S. taxation (in 2022).
+If you are over $112,000, you might also further reduce your exposure to taxes by using the Foreign Tax Credit (FTC) which gives you credit for any foreign taxes paid.

-- If you are self-employed and working abroad, you will be required to pay social security taxes.
-If you are an employee, however, you might be participating in a foreign country's Social Security system and exempt from U.S. Social Security taxes.
+- If you are self-employed and working abroad, you will be required to pay social security taxes UNLESS YOU are participating in a country that has an equivalent Social Security system (most first world countries).

 - Concerned about owing taxes?
 No problem.
 Livable payment agreements or settlements are available to mitigate the damage.